jrmi/ricochet.js/Readme.md

 ## Start the server

-You can start a Ricochet.js server by using npx:
+You can start a Ricochet.js server by using npx (you should have npm version >=7 to support mongodb or nedb backend):

 ```sh
 npx ricochetjs